ARCHmatux/zKillboardMonitor/README.md

 Each feed should have a type to filter against for relevance.

 ## Configuration

+A valid configuration file can be created by copying the configuration example and adding/removing feeds to your preference.
+In the RedisQ URL, RAND_QUEUE_NAME_HERE should be replaced with a random string so your instance has it's own RedisQ queue.

 All feeds should contain the following fields: